tejaskannan/smart-tv-keyboard-leakage/README.md

 # Smart TV Acoustic Keystroke Leakage
 This repository contains the code for discovering keystrokes from the audio of Apple and Samsung Smart TVs.
 This attack was acknowledged by Samsung in their [Bug Bounty Hall of Fame for Smart TVs, Audio, and Displays](https://samsungtvbounty.com/hallOfFame).

+This code is the artifact accompanying the conference paper "Acoustic Keystroke Leakage on Smart Televisions," accepted at NDSS 2024.
+If you use this work in any way, we ask that you cite this paper.

 ## Overview
 This repository has two main portions: audio extraction and string recovery.
 The phases are split for checkpointing reasons.
 The audio extraction module is written in Python, and the string recovery is in Java.
 The folder `smarttvleakage/audio` contains most of the code related to audio extraction.
 The directory `smarttvleakage/search/smarttvsearch` holds the Java code involving string recovery.